mjsprengel/GravitySim/README.md

 # Program flow
 - Tests speed of user's cpu with speedtest(), which sets the global variable 'refreshscale' to give 120 Hz display
 - speedtest() finishes, then triggers car(), which is the interactivity environment without gravity turned on
 - car() runs until start button is clicked, which triggers gameon()
 - gameon() triggers Euler-Cromer calculations and runs until stop button is clicked

-- updatescreen() draws the bodies to the screen based on where the physics calculations say they should be.
+- updatescreen() runs inside of both car() and gameon().
 Runs at 120 Hz.
+Draws the bodies to the screen based on where the physics calculations say they should be.